 In 1986, Craig Shipley became the first player trained in Australia to reach the big leagues.
-In the quarter-century since then, more than 20 other Aussies have made it to the top level – many encouraged by Shipley’s example.
+In the ensuing decades, more than 20 other Aussies have made it to the top level – many encouraged by Shipley’s example.
 After four fractional seasons in the majors, the infielder established himself as a useful reserve over seven full years.
 After his playing days ended, Shipley became a prominent global talent evaluator.
-Through November 2011, he occupied positions of increasing importance in the Boston Red Sox organization, helping to broaden the game’s international pool still further.
+With the Boston Red Sox and Arizona Diamondbacks organizations, he helped to broaden the game’s international pool still further.

 Craig Barry Shipley was born on January 7, 1963 in Parramatta, New South Wales.
 “Parra,” as the town is known for short, is a suburb of Sydney.
 Craig’s father, Barry Shipley, was a salesman of plastic goods, as well as an inventor.
 Barry and his wife, Marlene, had two other children besides Craig, who was their first born.
 His younger brothers were Mark and Grant.

 Although baseball enjoys relatively modest popularity Down Under, it does have a long history there, allegedly dating back to 1857.
 (The most detailed work on the subject to date is A History of Australian Baseball, by Joe Clark, published in 2003.)
 There was one big-leaguer born in Australia before Shipley: Joe Quinn, who played from 1884 to 1901.
 However, Quinn moved from Australia to Dubuque, Iowa at the age of 11.